Ras El Metn Highlights – Hiking at Lamartine Valley on Sunday, April 14, 2019 with DALE CORAZON – LEBANON EXPLORERS

 ENCOUNTER PLACE : Mar Maroun Church Parking, Dora @ 7:30 AM

 Driving directions to Mar Maroun https://dalecorazon.com/contact/

 OUR FEES : 40,000 LL per person including transport, professional guides, insurance, 5 minutes warming up, stretching and pictures.
-Special price 35,000 LL for young under 18 years old or group of 5 persons.
+Special price 35,000 LL for young under 18 years old.